jonkemp/jquery-debug/README.md

 Here's the error message you would see in the browser console.

 ```
-Error: The jQuery selector 'p' was not found in the context of '#document'.
+jquery-debug: The jQuery selector 'p' was not found in the context of '#document'.
 ```

 For a live example, check out the [CodePen](http://codepen.io/jonkemp/pen/PzZdLQ?editors=1010).